 SMILE — Samantha Makes It a Little Easier: This Norfolk-based nonprofit organization provides goods and services to children whose lives have been impacted by a life-threatening condition, who could otherwise not be able to obtain these goods or services.

 Pariser Dermatology: They’re a large practice, and in my personal experience they can normally get you in reasonably soon.
 In the past, they have held screening events during Skin Cancer Awareness Month.
 I feel that I’m in great hands with my dermatologist.

 Lee’s friends: This local nonprofit provides emotional & practical support, via volunteers, for patients and families.
 Normally they have a program to provide rides for medical appointments (Please contact their office for updates.)

-Road to Recovery: Assistance for rides to medical appointments, from the American Cancer Society.
+Road to Recovery: Assistance for rides to medical appointments, provided by volunteers with the American Cancer Society.

 Look Good Feel Better: Group classes to help women with makeup and skin care during cancer treatment.
 (They’re holding virtual workshops as an option.)
 I attended one of their classes when I was finishing chemo, and thought it was encouraging.

 Cleaning for a Reason: A national nonprofit that provides two free house cleanings for patients during their treatment.
 Learn more and apply at their website — we have several local companies that participate!

 Chesapeake Regional Healthcare: Check their events calendar here to find support groups, classes, and community fundraisers.